 As patterns go, this is a relatively easy pattern, and an easy peplum summer top to make.
 As long as you know the basics, and a straightforward top to sew.
-Knowledge of tracing, sewing and understitching a facing, sewing an invisible zipper, making a small hem and applying bias tape are indispensable skills in order to succeed making this top.
+Knowledge of tracing, sewing, and understitching a facing, sewing an invisible zipper, making a small hem, and applying bias tape are indispensable skills in order to succeed in making this top.

 Overall, I put it at an intermediate level.

 We're going to continue to use the new Payhip webstore to distribute our patterns.

 Our patterns are still free, but now you now have the option of making a small contribution if you like our work!
 We'd really appreciate it and it will help is keep going with new and fun designs like this.
 Even a dollar or two really goes a long way.

 Thanks so much in advance for helping us out.
 You can use any credit card and you don't need a Paypal account, although you can use one if you have one.